anuket-project/anuket-specifications/doc/ref_model/chapters/chapter03.md

 <a name="3.2.5"></a>
 ### 3.2.5 Availability Zone
 An Availability Zone is a logical pool of physical resources (e.g. compute, block storage, network).
 These logical pools segment the physical resources of a cloud based on factors chosen by the cloud operator.
 The cloud operator may create availability zones based on location (rack, datacenter), or indirect failure domain dependencies like power sources.
-Workloads can leverage availability zones to avoid sharing failure domains for a workload, and thus increase its fault-tolerance.
+Workloads can leverage availability zones to utilise multiple locations or avoid sharing failure domains for a workload, and thus increase its fault-tolerance.

 As a logical group with operator-specified criteria, the only mandatory attribute for an Availability Zone is the name.